Eurosport Logo

 Eurosport Logo 2011

 The new achievements of the Eurosport channel network have led to new changes in the logo.
-This time the management turned to the experts of the well-known French company Les Télécréateurs.
-Experienced designers have made several changes to the existing version of the emblem, and it sparkled with completely new colors.
+This time, the management turned to the experts of the well-known French company Les Télécréateurs.
+Experienced designers have made several changes to the existing emblem, and it now sparkles with completely new colors.

 The stars changed color from blue to gray, the font became more voluminous and expressive, and the coloring became deeper.
 The overall composition remains the same.
 The changes made the corporate identity more modern and harmonious.
 And the addition of gray colors made a bright accent directly on the name, that is, its activities.